 The dress is every girls dream and every guy’s worst nightmare.
 Well not quite… but it is a very expensive dress to wear only once in your life – and in our case to get wet, covered in sand and have an elephants footprint permanently marked on the bottom (NO JOKE)!
 To be honest I think it is pretty awesome that the dress looks like this now – it shows what a great fun day we had and proves to me that I am extremely lucky to have Mrs Scot as a wife.
 I think a lot of girls would be in a strop if an elephant stamped on their dress

 The dress was something we had to take care of in the UK.
 I suggested that we get it made out in Thailand (we had 2 weeks vacation there before the actual wedding) but Mrs Scot wouldn’t take the risk.
 I realise that the dress is very special and meant a lot to Mrs Scot, so agreed that she could pick any dress she wanted.
 Her dress cost £1095 [$1700] (alterations were free as her Mum did them) but was 100% worth this cost considering how stunning she looked on the day!
+She almost decided to buy the dress from where stores get dresses so we could save money, but she was already in love with the one she had chosen.

 Total – £1095 / $1700